 We believe we will need to raise additional capital in 2025 to cover our expenses and meet our growth objectives for the remainder of the year.
-Assuming we meet the applicable funding conditions in the ELOC Purchase Agreement, we have the ability to draw down on the equity line of credit (ELOC) we put in place in February 2025.
+We have the ability to draw down on the equity line of credit (ELOC) we put in place in February 2025, and we have an open private placement in the form of our Series B Preferred Stock offering.
 However, we may need to seek such additional financing through the offering of other instruments or securities, namely to:

-- fund operations or fulfill previously existing commitments; - develop or acquire additional brands or products; - expand our sales and marketing efforts to further commercialize our products and TBN-related services; - hire additional personnel; - add operational, financial and management information systems; - · pay increased expenses as a result of operating as a public company; and - expand our research and development efforts to expand and improve our product offerings and to successfully launch new products.
+- fund operations or fulfill previously existing commitments; - develop or acquire additional brands or products; - expand our sales and marketing efforts to further commercialize our products and TBN-related services; - hire additional personnel; - add operational, financial and management information systems; - pay increased expenses as a result of operating as a public company; and - expand our research and development efforts to expand and improve our product offerings and to successfully launch new products.